BMBOUP/Optimal_threshold/README.md

 The function **plotime_predictiveness_curve** display the risk of event in treated and untreated subjects.

-The **extention_dataset_code** is the script using the section 5.3 in the paper to extend the sample size of the real datasetS.
+The **extention_dataset_code** is the script using the section 5.3 in the paper to extend the sample size of the real datasets.